Hello. This is Thomas Lu, your friend here at The Sustainabilitist.

 Transformation from a futile struggle

-Annoyingly, this downward spiral seemed to persist no matter how much helpful resources I exposed myself to, how much motivational music I listened to, and how much actions I have taken to help resolve the situation.
+Annoyingly, this downward spiral seemed to persist no matter how much helpful resources I exposed myself to, how much motivational things I allowed myself to listen to, and how much actions I have taken to reverse my situation.

 If anything, everything seemed to drive me towards some inevitable cliff that I couldn't avoid at this point — it was a futile struggle.